jkuldar/ai-assistant/README.md

 1. Navigate to **Food → Shopping**.
 2. Lists are auto-generated from meal plans.
 Items are grouped by category (dairy, produce, grains, protein, etc.).
 3. Check off items, adjust quantities, or remove items individually.

+### AI Chat Assistant
+1. Click **Chat** in the navigation bar.
+2. Ask questions in natural language — the assistant has access to your health data, nutrition logs, meal plans, and recipes.
+3. Example questions:
+   - "What's my current BMI?"
+   - "How many calories did I eat today?"
+   - "What's on my meal plan for today?"
+   - "Tell me about my dinner recipe"
+   - "How can I improve my sleep?"
+   - "Am I making progress toward my weight goal?"
+4. The assistant remembers context within the conversation (up to 10 messages), so follow-up questions like "Can you tell me more about that?" work naturally.
+5. The assistant will never provide medical diagnoses — it suggests consulting a healthcare provider for medical concerns.

 ## Local Development